Housing Policy Explained (1/4) - Banks Over Homes

 More important than housing, healthcare, education, climate change or any other issue.
 The fact that no establishment politician will admit that this is the case does not make it any less true.

-By their actions in government Fine Gael, Fianna Fáil, The Green Party, Labour and their independent allies all demonstrated that they know the capitalist craic - returning the banking sector to ‘normality’ must be prioritised above all other matters.
+By their actions in government Fine Gael, Fianna Fáil, the Green Party, Labour and their independent allies all demonstrated that they know the capitalist craic - returning the banking sector to ‘normality’ must be prioritised above all other matters.

 The loss of a generation to emigration, an increase in the national debt from €43bn to more than €200bn and parallel crises in housing, healthcare, education, transport and other services are the price they are willing to pay to return the banking sector to ‘normality’.